I was destined to build a time machine

 Converging lines of force

-All of these I used, I knew, I understood
+All of these I used, I knew, I

 But where has it gone?